What is Cocaine?

 Cocaine is a highly addictive stimulant, with high abuse potential.
 In 2014, The National Survey on Drug Use and Health found that almost a million Americans had cocaine dependence or abuse problem in the past year.
 Cocaine also contributes to over 5,000 overdose deaths a year, with growing numbers.
 Cocaine use can range from occasional to repeated use.
 Prolonged abuse can alter one’s brain chemistry and eventually create tolerance and physical dependence.
 Snorting, injecting or smoking excessive amounts of cocaine can lead to heart attacks, stroke, seizures, as well as sudden death.
 Because cocaine is commonly injected, intravenous users are at a higher risk of contracting contagious blood diseases like HIV and Hepatitis C.

-The first step in overcoming a cocaine addiction is attending our medical detox center.
+The first step in overcoming an addiction is attending our medical detox center.
 Cocaine use increases the flow of dopamine, which makes regular cocaine use cause the brain to expect higher levels of dopamine—consequently disturbing the natural regulation of dopamine production and release.
 Because of the natural production and release of dopamine in the brain is disturbed, someone who abruptly stops using cocaine can experience severe bouts of depression, suicidal thoughts or ideation.
 Psychological symptoms of withdrawal can be properly managed and closely monitored in our detox facility, by our medical staff.

 Short Term Effects of Cocaine May Include: